 Whether you are accused of defrauding the estate or think that there is a fraudulent will that is diminishing your interest in an estate, you have the right to a fair trial before New York Surrogate’s Court.
 Your chances of winning a New York will fraud case greatly increase when you are represented by a competent and experienced New York estate lawyer will a track record of success in estate litigation.

-The author of this article, Albert Goodwin, Esq. is a New York estate attorney who is in practice since 2008.
+Albert Goodwin, Esq. is a New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss spousal claims and rights to the estate.
+He is in practice since 2008.
 He has experience litigating will fraud cases and is available for a consultation.
-He can be reached at (212) 233-1233.
+He can be reached at 718-509-9774.